About COMPARE

 Peer Review Panel

-• Gabriele Gadermaier, PhD, Paris-London University of Salzburg, Austria
+• Gabriele Gadermaier, PhD, Paris-Lodron University of Salzburg, Austria

 • Karin Hoffman-Sommergruber, PhD, Medical University of Vienna, Austria